unrulybeardo/saist/README.md

 # Saist    (Simple Arch Install Script Template)

 Saist is a 26 lines code bash script to install Arch Linux base, base-devel, grub, wget.
-It's made for my install prefrences, but could be very easily edited to suite on any x86 64 bios hardware.
+Customized for my preferences.
+Could be used, edited to suite on any x86 64 bios hardware.

 To run saist from a live Arch iso, run: